maxpou/gatsby-starter-morning-dew/content/posts/2018-11-13-v1-1-is-out/index.md

   ```

 Gatsby will first create extra url suffixed by `/image_tw` and `/image_fb` (i.e. *http://localhost:8000/gatsby-starter-morning-dew-v1-1/image_tw*).
 Then, Pupetter will take a snapshot and add it to your post folder.

-**Note:** this extra URLs are only available on dev mode.
-I volontary remove them in production.

-Once, you're ready, you can test your Twitter Cards with: https://cards-dev.twitter.com/validator

 **Quick tip:** If you want to recreate this pictures